hideyuki001/kernel-core-v0.2/examples/example_02_ambiguity_preservation.md

     "Uncertainty must remain explicit",
     "No unsupported inference"
   ],
-  "primary_cause": "uncertainty_collapse",
+  "primary_cause": "forced_resolution",
   "downstream_action": "blocked_before_interpretation"
 }
 ```

+---

 ## Structural Explanation

 Kernel Core rejects this judgment because:

-- Multiple valid interpretations exist
+* Multiple valid interpretations exist
-- No evidence justifies selecting one interpretation over others
+* No evidence justifies selecting one interpretation
-- Uncertainty was removed without justification
+* Uncertainty was removed without justification

 This is not a disambiguation error.
-This is a structural violation of uncertainty preservation.
+It is a structural violation of uncertainty preservation.

+---

 ## What Would Be Acceptable Instead